Applying administrator updates that use Microsoft Endpoint Configuration Manager

-The Visual Studio administrator update package that is published to Microsoft Update for consumption by the Microsoft Catalog and WSUS contains information that the Configuration Manager needs to be able to download and distribute the Visual Studio update to client machines.
-It also contains information that an IT administrator needs in order to decide which updates to distribute throughout the organization.
-It can also be used to facilitate maintenance of network layouts.
-The Visual Studio administrator update packages don’t contain enough information to do a fresh installation of the product, nor do they contain any of the actual product binaries that are published to the Content Delivery Network.
-Visual Studio administrator updates are cumulative, just like regular Visual Studio updates.
+The Visual Studio administrator update package that is published to the Microsoft Update Catalog, WSUS, and the SCCM Configuration Manager contains information that the Visual Studio client machines need to be able to download and update Visual Studio.
+The Visual Studio administrator update packages don’t contain enough information to perform a new installation of the product, nor do they contain any of the actual product binaries that are published to the Content Delivery Network.
+The Visual Studio administrator updates are cumulative, just like regular Visual Studio updates.
 You can assume that any Visual Studio update that has a higher product version number and a later release date is a superset of an older, lower version.

 Visual Studio administrator updates apply to Visual Studio servicing versions that are under support.
 For more information about which Visual Studio servicing baselines are still in support during a particular timeframe, see Visual Studio Product Lifecycle and Servicing.
 All supported Visual Studio servicing baselines will be kept secure.

 Types and characteristics of administrator updates

 There are three types of administrator updates to Visual Studio: